FarmDyn/documentation/docs/template/fertilization_ordinance.md

                          ;
 ```

-Furtermore, the plant nutrient need is calculated.
-It depends on the yield level and is precisley defined by the Fertilisation
+Furthermore, the plant nutrient need is calculated.
+It depends on the yield level and is precisely defined by the Fertilisation
 Ordinance.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/duev_module.gms GAMS /FertQuotaNeed_.*?\.\./ /;/)